Glorious Revolution (Spain): Background

+Isabella II’s reign had become deeply unpopular by the 1860s.
+Her government was plagued by corruption, economic crises, and political repression.
+She had alienated liberals and progressives while becoming increasingly dependent on conservative and clerical factions.
+The queen’s personal life—including her troubled marriage and various scandals—further eroded public confidence.

 The Puerta del Sol on 29 September 1868.

 Leading up to the Glorious Revolution, there had been numerous failed attempts to overthrow the unpopular Queen Isabella, most notably in 1854 and 1861.
 An 1866 rebellion led by General Juan Prim and a revolt of the sergeants at San Gil barracks, in Madrid, sent a signal to Spanish liberals and republicans that there was serious unrest that could be harnessed if it were properly led.
 Liberals and republican exiles abroad made agreements at Ostend in 1866 and Brussels in 1867.
 These agreements laid the framework for a major uprising, this time not merely to replace the Prime Minister with a Liberal, but to overthrow Queen Isabella, whom Spanish liberals and republicans began to see as the source of Spain's difficulties.

 Her continual vacillation between liberal and conservative quarters had, by 1868, outraged the moderates, the progressives, and the members of the Unión Liberal.
 An opposition to her government had developed that crossed party lines.
 Leopoldo O'Donnell's death in 1867 caused the Unión Liberal to unravel; many of its supporters, who had crossed party lines to create the party initially, joined the growing movement to overthrow Isabella in favor of a more effective regime.